 - SMART: Science and Math Achievement and Resourcefulness Track Program

-The SMART program provides an excellent, paid opportunity for rising sophomores to spend eight weeks during the summer doing 30 hours of research per week with a faculty mentor.
+The SMART program provides an excellent, paid opportunity for rising sophomores or transfer students to spend eight weeks during the summer doing 30 hours of research per week with a faculty mentor.
 SMART is sponsored by the National Science Foundation and is a part of its nationwide Alliance for Minority Participation initiative to increase the number of underrepresented minority students who earn degrees in science, technology, engineering, and mathematics (STEM) disciplines.